-- (3) One course in U.S. History - (3) One course in European History - (3) One course in the History of Africa, Asia, Latin America, or the Middle East - (12) Four additional History courses selected in consultation with an advisor.
+- (3) One course in U.S. History - (3) One course in European History - (3) One course in the History of Africa, Asia, Latin America, or the Middle East - (12) Four additional upper division history courses selected in consultation with an advisor.